rolkra/rolkra.github.io/_posts/2024-04-01-explore-beer.md

 ![sugar-energy](../images/explore-beer-sugar-energy.png)

 There seems to be a relationship between sugar and energy, but the higher the sugar, the lower the energy (kcal/100ml).
-L Let's check the other attributes too!
+Let's check the other attributes too!

 #### Correlations with sugar